apache/spark/docs/structured-streaming-kafka-integration.md

 <div data-lang="scala" markdown="1">
 {% highlight scala %}

-// Write key-value data from a DataFrame to a specific Kafka topic specified in an option val ds = df
+// Write key-value data from a DataFrame to Kafka using the topic specified in the topic option val ds = df
   .selectExpr("CAST(key AS STRING)", "CAST(value AS STRING)")
   .writeStream